ibm-cloud-docs/pattern-resiliency-powerha-grs/phagrsusecase.md

 This separation of responsibilities aligns with IBM and Fortra best practices and simplifies operational recovery.

+Fortra provides validated best practices and reference implementations for deploying PowerHA SystemMirror for i with Global Replication Services in IBM Cloud environments.
+These practices are based on tested configurations, operational recovery scenarios, and real-world client deployments.

+Aligning with Fortra guidance helps ensure predictable disaster recovery behavior, correct handling of Independent Auxiliary Storage Pools (IASPs), and proper coordination between storage replication and IBM i cluster orchestration on Power Virtual Server.

 ## Architecture and deployment model
 {: #usecase-architecture-deployment}